Hast thou found me, O mine enemy?

 List!
 List!
 O list!

-I am the ghost of Doctor Sineokov.
+My name is Ben, and I am the ghost of Doctor Sineokov.

 Am I a father?
 If I were?